 Rupert Holmes looks at how to choose a suitable autopilot system for cruising yachts

-There’s a bewildering array of options available for pilot systems, which can make selecting the best for your yacht a daunting task.
+There’s a bewildering array of options available for autopilot systems, which can make selecting the best for your yacht a daunting task.

 Some manufacturers offer such a plethora of products covering everything from outboard-powered fishing boats to large motor yachts it can be difficult to pick out those that are ideal for sailing yachts of moderate size.

-Equally, you may be able to retain some elements of your existing system, such as the drive unit and control pads, which will reduce the cost of upgrading.
+Equally, you may be able to retain some elements of your existing system, such as the drive unit and control pads, which will reduce the cost of upgrading your autopilot.